fll-pigeons/gamechangers/docs/gyro_pid.md

 #### Using power level of the motors

 ```
-Td = 10000 # target distance
+Td = 1000 # target distance
+Tp = 60 # Target power (power is also known as 'duty cycle')

 Kp = 3 #  the Constant 'K' for the 'p' proportional controller
-Tp = 60 # Target power (power is also known as 'duty cycle')

-Ki = 0
-integral = 3
+integral = 0 # initialize
+Ki = 0.025 #  the Constant 'K' for the 'i' integral term

 while (robot.distance() < Td):
    error = gyro_sensor.angle()